ltanedo/super-stepper/README.md

 **Function Return Options:**
 - `return True/False` - Simple boolean success/failure
-- `return (True/False, "error message")` - Tuple with custom error message
+- `return (True/False, "message")` - Tuple with custom message (displayed for both success and failure)
 - Exceptions are automatically caught and used as error messages

 ### `start_workflow()`
-Initializes and starts the live display showing all registered tasks.
+Initializes and starts the live display showing all registered tasks. **Now called automatically** when the first task runs.

-### `print_summary()`
+### `summary()`
 Prints a comprehensive summary with task counts and detailed error messages.
+Features colorful error highlighting with warning icons and bold styling for maximum visibility.
+Automatically marks the workflow as complete.

 ### `reset()`
-Clears all task history and failure tracking.
-Call before starting a new workflow.
+Clears all task history and failure tracking. **Now called automatically** when a new workflow starts.
+Only call manually if you need to reset mid-workflow.

 ## Advanced Usage